The Life-Altering Antidote to Job-Hunting for the Over 55: Moving to Mexico

 When you are unemployed you carry the cost of daily living and the costs of the job hunt itself.
 How I rue the hundreds of dollars a year I spent on professional conferences, career coaching, mandatory donations to organizations on whose boards I served, and buying “influencers” lunches.

 Looking back, I feel both sad and stupid.
-Irrationally, illogically, I can’t shake the feeling of having been laughed at.
+Irrationally, illogically, I cannot shake the feeling of having been laughed at.

 I’m the Anti-Kerry (not in the “against-her” sense, but rather as in an “antidote-to” sense)

-Other than electronics and imported goods, a good rule of thumb on the cost of living in Mexico is that you will pay half of what you pay in the U.S. for almost everything.
-When it comes to drugs and dentists, those may be a fraction of what you spend in the U.S.
+Other than in a few categories, a good rule of thumb is that you will pay half of what you pay in the U.S. for almost everything living in Mexico, including housing, food and entertainment.
+When it comes to drugs and dentists, those will be a fraction of what you spend in the U.S. All this can make for a very appealing option while you trend water.

 If you are working at a dreadful low paying job in the United States that only covers half the bills and going into your savings to maintain a respectable quality of life, you might trade that in for an unemployed life in Mexico for the same price.
 It’s the choice many expats have made.